 a mother skunk with her column of kittens swills the garbage pail.

-The mother skunk is pursing the best possible food source for his children.
-This is related to how the speaker is attempting to make the best of his lonely and depressed situation.
+The mother skunk is pursuing the best possible food source for his children.
+This is related to how the speaker is attempting to make the best of his lonely and depressing situation.
 The skunk will not be scared off from her attempts at eating from the garbage, it is more important to her than fear.

 This hour of the night, after which the poem is named, is the most depressing, but also revelatory for the speaker.
 After most of the town’s residents have gone to bed, he sets out in search of something fulfilling.